Flixotide 50 micrograms Evohaler

-Do not store above 30°C (86°F).
-Do not refrigerate or freeze.
+Store below 30°C. Do not refrigerate or freeze.
 Protect from frost and direct sunlight.

 As with most medicines in pressurised canisters, the therapeutic effect of this medication may decrease when the canister is cold.

-The canister should not be punctured, broken or burnt even when apparently empty.
+Pressurised container.
+Do not expose to temperatures higher than 50°C. The canister should not be punctured, broken or burnt even when apparently empty.

 Replace the mouthpiece cover firmly and snap into position.